The Essential Concrete Tools List: 30 Different Types & Their Uses

 23. Digging Bar

-A digging bar comes in handy when looking to break up or loosen compact or hard surfaces.
+A digging bar is handy to break up or loosen compact or hard surfaces.

 24. Measuring Box

-A measuring box allows you to measure the amount of materials that you are going to be using in your concrete mix.
+A measuring box allows you to measure the amount of materials you will be using in your concrete mix.

 25. Putty Knife